-Vibrio are bacteria (germs) that cause an infection in the intestine.
-It is found naturally in saltwater and is common to the coastal waters in the United States and Canada.
-It is more common during summer months.
-For data on Vibrio in New York City visit EpiQuery .
+Vibrio are bacteria that can lead to an infection called vibriosis.
+Vibrio are found naturally in saltwater and are common to the coastal waters in the United States and Canada.

-Vibrio organisms can be found in stool (feces), wounds, or blood.
-A doctor should check for this infection with a special test if a patient has watery diarrhea and has eaten seafood, especially if raw or undercooked, or when a wound infection occurs after exposure to seawater.
+Doctors can test for Vibrio in stool, wounds or blood.
+A doctor should check for this infection if you have watery diarrhea and have recently eaten seafood, especially if raw or undercooked, or when a wound or ear infection occurs after exposure to seawater.

 Treatment is not usually necessary with less severe stomach infections.
 You should drink plenty of liquids when experiencing diarrhea.

 For severe cases, a doctor can prescribe antibiotics.
 Wound or ear infections should be treated by a doctor.